juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 can even be lumped together in the same category.
 But they are all connected in the sense of understanding how a sentence is formed, which is the point of these notes.

-Below:

-* Cross-references to other entries are given in **bold face** on first mention.
-* ***Bold italics*** are used to highlight terms as they appear and are explained within the context of a paragraph (but these terms do not have a separate entry)

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Head